ranker-M/ranker-M.github.io/fylo-dark-theme-landing-page/README.md

 ### Continued development

 I think I am still lacking in pure css and I should create more complicated components via css.
 I still sometimes struggle to use declerations correctly and I cannot find the optimal solution for the problem I faced.
 Nevertheless, I am still learning and using frameworks really help me to focus deeper to design rather than coding.
 And since it is much easier to shape the web page, I can see the result much faster.
-Sass and Bootstrap almost give me everything I need to make the page.
+Sass and Bootstrap almost give me everything I need to make a web page.
 I will experience more css frameworks from now on and see the best one which fits my needs for the projects I work.
 Also, I will be aware of scss file structure since it become really bad when not organised properly.
 And I will try to customize Bootstrap variables by using Sass for one of the project I will work.
 It may be much easier to create the page that way.

 ## Author